Berlaymont building: Background

-To organise what was needed, the Belgian Foreign Minister Pierre Wigny suggested a "Commission consultative Berlaymont", where the commission, the Belgian Public Works Ministry, the contractors and the architects could draw up the plans.
-However, the Belgian state desired a building not just tailored to the commission, but something that could be used by its own civil servants were the commission to leave.
-This was also why they favoured a central office building rather than the project for the construction of a "European city" on the Etterbeek.
-Due to the plans not meeting their exact desires, the Commission gained a lower rent.
+To organise what was needed, the Belgian Foreign Minister Pierre Wigny suggested a Commission consultative Berlaymont, wherein the European Commission, the Belgian Public Works Ministry, the contractors and the architects could draw up the plans.
+However, the Belgian State desired not merely a building tailored to the European Commission, but one that could be used by its own civil servants were the European Commission to leave.
+This was also why the State favoured a central office building rather than the project for the construction of a "European city" in Etterbeek.
+The plans did not meet the exact desires of the European Commission, and hence the rent was reduced.

 Construction

-The work was planned so that as soon as each wing was complete, staff could move in while the rest of the building was still under construction.
-The north and east wings were to be completed first (estimated for August 1961 though that proved optimistic).
-The south would take longer given the need to demolish more buildings including the girls school, with the Dames du Berlaymont unable to vacate until 1963.
+Work was planned so that as soon as each wing was complete, staff could move in while the rest of the building was still under construction.
+The north and east wings were to be completed first (estimated for August 1961, though that proved optimistic).
+The south wing would take longer given the need to demolish more buildings including the girls' school, with the Ladies of Berlaymont unable to vacate until 1963.
 The Belgian government, realising that budgetary constraints meant it could not meet any of the deadlines, resorted to outside funding from the Office de sécurité sociale d'Outre-mer (OSSOM).
-OSSOM would own the land but the building would be constructed and rented by the Belgian government with rent deducted from its contribution to OSSOM's budget.
-Eventually it would buy it in 1985 through regular instalments while it was being sublet to the commission.
-OSSOM awarded the construction contract to an association of entrepreneurs: Enterprises François et Fils with Compagnie belge des Chemins de fer et d'entreprises, Compagnie industrielle de travaux and Armand Blaton.
-The lack of a public tender was criticised by the Belgian audit office.
+OSSOM would own the land but the building would be constructed and rented by the Belgian government, with rent deducted from its contribution to OSSOM's budget.
+Eventually, it would buy it in 1985 through regular instalments, while it was being sublet to the European Commission.
+OSSOM awarded the construction contract to an association of entrepreneurs, Enterprises François et Fils with Compagnie belge des Chemins de fer et d'entreprises, Compagnie industrielle de travaux and Armand Blaton.
+The lack of a public tender was criticised by the Belgian Audit Office.

-In 1963, the first wing (north-east) entered its active phase and was scheduled to be finished by the end of 1965.
+In 1963, the first (north-east) wing entered its active phase and was scheduled to be finished by the end of 1965.
 Concreting on that wing was finished in November 1964.
 Completion was pushed back from the start of 1966 by a year due to the rail companies failing to vault the nearby railway line that prevented access to the ground floor.
 The wing was completed on 1 February 1967, with the first civil servants moving in three months later.
 The three-month gap was due to disagreements about the conditions of the lease.
-The Belgian state was to lease the whole building to the Commission starting from when the work was finished, but the other member states found the cost excessive and wanted to explore other options, gaining a lease for the one and only completed wing instead.
+The Belgian State was to lease the whole building to the European Commission starting from when the work was finished, but the other member states found the cost excessive and wished to explore other options, gaining a lease for the one and only completed wing instead.
 The lease came into effect on 1 May 1967 and cost €545,366 (the whole building would be €4.82 million, a reduction of €2.48 million taking into account construction costs).
 The building was only fully occupied at the beginning of September of that year.